Banner Code: IN-MED-P010, IN-MS-P010

 The following Graduate International Pathways are offered by INTO Mason in collaboration with the College of Education & Human Development

-The following grid is for the first semester of the standard, 2-semester pathway into the Master of Education in Curriculum and Instruction with concentration in Early Childhood Education degree:
+The following grid is for the first semester of the Standard, 2-semester Pathway into the Master of Education in Inclusive Early Childhood Education:

 ECED 501Developmental Pathways of Diverse Learners, Birth-Adolescence3